Skip to main content

 • New email address?
 Suspicious for some, but some customers create new emails for every merchant.

-Consortium Data Is Not Truth
+Consortium Data Isn't Truth

 When a vendor says "this customer is in our fraud consortium," ask: Why?
 What did they do?
 At what merchant?